TSCMC/TSCMC.github.io/areas/united-cities-of-leightonsy.md

 ### Sancheonville

-This is the second most important city of the republic.<br>
+This is the third most important city of the republic.<br>
 The city was originally a village inhabited by indigenous villagers, until Sancheon arrived and converted it into an industrial city with the server's biggest cobblestone farm; he is now the mayor of this city.<br>